 Most nights, nothing happened and he ended up going for a run or lifting weights just to feel the rush that came from taking the pill.
 Other nights, street thugs tried to break into the bakery and he dealt with them easily.
-He never admitted it to himself, but this was the major reason he loved this job.
+He never admitted it to himself, but the pill was the major reason he loved his job.

-He glanced at his watch and it was already 10:12 pm.
+He glanced at his watch.
+It was already 10:12 pm.

 ‘Okay, this is getting weird.’
 He said to himself.

-Up until this moment, he didn’t realize how dependent he was on the pill.
-It wasn’t addictive (the early prototypes had addiction flaws but the agency had since corrected that), but after working at the same place for four months and taking the pill every day he had to admit that it was a part of his routine now.
+Up until that moment, he hadn’t realized how dependent he was on the pill.
+It wasn’t addictive, but after working at the same place for four months and taking the pill every day, he had to admit that it was a part of his routine now.

 Right on cue, a familiar black Toyota drove towards the gate and Segun went to meet with the PA.

 Deyemi was small, light skinned and a bit chubby and this got her occasional teases from Segun who stood beside her like a giant.
-They had been doing this for so long that he thought of Deyemi as a friend and not an employer.
+They had been doing this long enough that he thought of Deyemi as a friend, and not an employer.

 ‘Hungry for your pill yeah?’
 She teased.